ESMS-Group-Public/BayesECR/README.md

 thinfact =     ;
 ```
+Samples may burn-in.
+This is addressed in the plotting section of the code.
+A rule-of-thumb is that 1,000 samples are eliminated to reduce the burn-in.
+This value can be chnaged, but it must be consistent.
 ## SIMS analysis
 Inorder to conduct the SIMS analysis SIMS_Launch_Script.m should be ran.
 Input your depth in centimeters into the x variable, the z variable should be a distance that is function of x, and t should be the time associated with the dataset.
 ```